-Award funds can be allocated to personnel expenses and used to facilitate data collection and other processes that require office time or allow time for one-on-one education with their nurse researcher mentor.
+Grant funds can be allocated to personnel expenses and used to facilitate data collection and other processes that require office time or allow time for one-on-one education with their Nurse Scientist mentor.

-The Department of Nursing Research Intranet site has templates, guidelines, checklists, algorithms and useful links to information you can download from the Internet.
+The Office of Nursing Research Intranet site has templates, guidelines, checklists, algorithms, useful links and other information that can be downloaded from the Internet.
 These and other resources are available to support nurses and aid in making research happen.
-Additionally, graduate students often complete clinical research practicum's with our team.
-Students may be temporarily assigned to your research project, as desired, to help you create a study database, retrieve review literature from our electronic library services, enroll subjects in clinical research and/or enter data into an electronic system.
+Additionally, graduate students often complete clinical research practicums with our team.
+Students may be temporarily assigned to research projects, as desired, to help nurse investigators.They can create a study database, retrieve review literature from our electronic library services, enroll subjects in clinical research and/or enter data into an electronic system.
 In this way, nurses can focus on aspects of research that cannot be completed by others.

-Nurse researcher mentors can provide guidance in every aspect of the research process, including determining feasibility of a proposed project, reviewing the literature, developing research questions, assisting with multidisciplinary collaboration, providing editorial (proposals, abstracts, posters and manuscripts) and grant writing support, completing Institutional Review Board application and associated forms, designing/developing an instrument, understanding statistical analysis reports, and educating on multiple research related topics (one-on-one or in a group).
-Mentorship not only enriches the project by providing different viewpoints, discussion may enhance the scientific merit of the project or simplify processes; it may prevent time spent on frivolous or unnecessary activities and minimize redundant work.
+Nurse Scientist mentors provide guidance in every aspect of the research process, including determining feasibility of a proposed project, reviewing the literature for level of strength and quality, developing research questions and proposal content, assisting with multidisciplinary collaboration, providing editorial (proposals, abstracts, posters and manuscripts) and grant writing support, completing Institutional Review Board application and associated forms, designing/developing an instrument, understanding statistical analysis reports, and educating on multiple research related topics (one-on-one or in a group).
+Mentorship by experts in research enrich projects by providing different viewpoints; and discussions may enhance the scientific merit of projects or simplify processes.
+Mentors can help to prevent time spent on frivolous or unnecessary activities and minimize redundant work.

 - Find out more about the Office of Nursing Research & Innovation

 - Free CME Webcast: The Three Phases of Writing for Publication: Planning, Writing and Submitting